agabhi017/Predicting-Court-Judgement-Decisions-using-NLP/README.md

 population the cases with the courts has increased drastically while the judge to population ratio did not increase to the recommended level.
 All this together stanches the flow of justice.
-With state of the art Machine learning techniques in NLP our aim, is ’to accomplish human-like language processing’ (Elizabeth D. Liddy,2001.)
-As the applications of NLP continues it has accommodated many human-intensive work.
-Machine Translation extends the data availability to everyone by breaking the language barrier.
-As the financial markets are moving towards the algorithmic trading, the analysis of plain text of news becomes important.
-Again, NLP provides the tools to Extract Information from various sources which can then be used to make trading choices.
-One most human-intensive work where the NLP is penetrating is Question Answering.
-The focus remains on recognizing the question, extracting the meaning and then provide the appropriate answer.
-With AI shifting the problems of human-intensive functions towards machineintensive computations, its tools can be used to reduce the burden of the legal courts by introduction of NLP based mechanisms in the system.

 ## Objective
 Predicting the outcomes of cases which are under the jurisdiction of European